LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Disalignment

 \subsection{Fidelity, Perception and editability}

-As first proposed by Tov \etal~\cite{tov2021designing}, fidelity\footnote{ \emph{Image distortion} is originally used in e4e \cite{tov2021designing} .
-To represents the ability of inversion methods, we use \emph{fidelity} instead of it.}, perception and editability are three vital characteristics of inversion methods.
-Fidelity measures the reconstruction ability, requiring methods embedding image into latent space which can reconstruct images faithfully.
-Perception evaluates the reconstructed images' perceptual quality, consisting of sharpness and naturalness in practice.
-Besides, editability represents editing capability of inverse codes, which is a comprehensive measurement, including editing effects, attributes disentanglement, etc.
+As first introduced by Tov \cite{tov2021designing}, fidelity\footnote{ \emph{Image distortion} is originally used in e4e \cite{tov2021designing} .
+To represents the ability of inversion methods, we use fidelity instead of it.}, perception and editability are three fundamental characteristics of GAN inversion methods.
+Fidelity measures the reconstruction capability, requiring the inversion process to embed an image into the latent space such that it can be faithfully reconstructed.
+Perception evaluates the perceptual quality of reconstructed images, typically reflecting attributes such as sharpness and naturalness.
+Finally, editability represents the degree to which the inverted latent codes can be manipulated, serving as a comprehensive indicator that encompasses editing effectiveness, attribute disentanglement, and related editing capabilities.